Phil-Hope/TMPLNR-20/README.md

 _This will display the query that is required to map the schema correctly_

-To configure the JWT tokens, in your terminal, run: `mkdir/ -p config/jwt` _if directory does not yet exist_
+To configure the JWT tokens, in your terminal, run: `mkdir -p config/jwt` _if directory does not yet exist_

 It will prompt you for a passphrase, which is the one created in the .env file.
 Copy paste the passphrase each time it is needed.